mvs-org/new-frontiers/Readme_upgrades.md

 ## There are two ways to accomplish migration of state from one chain to a new one:

+    1. State snapshot
-    1. State snapshot.
-The state of an original chain is snapshotted at a particular block; a new chain is instantiated         with the exact same state from genesis.
+    The state of an original chain is snapshotted at a particular block. a new chain is instantiated with the exact same state from genesis.
-    2. Transaction replay.
+    2. Transaction replay
     The transaction history of the original chain is collected into a list and executed again on a new chain.
     The new chain started from the same genesis state.

 ## Migration of hyperspace -> hyperspace(substrate v3) and for the migration of  hyperspace(substrate v3)-> new-frontiers by transaction replay.